CLadder: Assessing Causal Reasoning in Language Models: Our Model

 \section{Our \ourmodel Model}

-In order to guide LLMs in correctly answering the questions in \ourdata, we design a chain-of-thought prompting strategy~\cite{wei2022chain} to break down a causal reasoning problem into simpler steps, inspired by the ideal functioning of the causal inference engine.
+In order to guide LLMs in correctly answering the questions in \ourdata, we draw inspiration from the ideal functioning of the CI engine \citep{pearl2018book}, which breaks down a causal reasoning problem into multiple symbolically-grounded, simpler steps.
+We develop \ourmodel, a multi-step causal chain-of-thought prompt in \cref{fig:model}, which combines formal causal reasoning skills with the idea of chain-of-thought prompting \citep{wei2022chain} and the use of scratch pads for solving more complicated problems requiring a long list of steps \citep{nye2021show} for LLMs.

-\paragraph{Eliciting Causal Inference in LLMs.} We base our prompt design on the multi-step reasoning process of causal inference: \stepone{} identifying the causal graph structure; \steptwo{} formulating the query symbolically precisely; \stepthree{} correctly identifying the estimand; \stepfour{} extracting relevant data from the prompt; and finally \stepfive{} evaluating the estimand to answer the question.
-This set of steps require both natural language understanding to parse the question, as well as formal causal reasoning to derive the correct estimand.
-We therefore explore the combination of this CI engine idea with LLMs to address causal questions asked in natural language.
+We base our prompt design on the multi-step reasoning process of causal inference as shown in \cref{fig:model}, first starting with four preparation steps: \stepone{} identifying the causal graph structure; \steptwo{} determining the causal query type; \footnote{This step amounts to a multi-class classification problem, where each class is a different causal query.} \stepthree{} formulating the query symbolically precisely; and \stepfour{} extracting relevant data from the prompt.
+Then, given all the information collected in the preparation stage, we introduce the formal solution: \stepfive correctly deducing the estimand using causal inference techniques; and finally \stepsix{} evaluating the estimand to answer the question.
+This set of steps require both \textit{natural language understanding} to parse the question (as in most steps in the preparation phase), as well as \textit{formal causal reasoning} to derive the correct estimand (as in the solution phase).

 We build our \ourmodel prompting strategy using GPT-4 \citep{openai2023gpt4}, a recent autoregressive LLM that achieves state-of-the-art performance on many tasks.
-This latest model builds upon the previous series of general pretrained-models (GPT) \citep{radford2019language,brown2020gpt3} and adds reinforcement learning with human feedback, or instruction-tuning \citep{ziegler2019finetuning,ouyang2022instructGPT,bai2022training}, to align the model responses to free-form questions with human preferences.
-It has achieved human-competitive performance over a list of tasks \citep{openai2023gpt4,bubeck2023sparks,nori2023capabilities,katz2023gpt,ziems2023large}, among which the more formal tasks unseen in the training data still remain elusive \citep{razeghi-etal-2022-impact,stolfo-etal-2023-causal}.
+This latest model builds upon the previous series of general pretrained models (GPT) \citep{radford2019language,brown2020gpt3} and adds reinforcement learning with human feedback, or instruction-tuning \citep{ziegler2019finetuning,ouyang2022instructGPT,bai2022training}, to align the model responses to free-form questions with human preferences.
+It has achieved human-competitive performance over a list of tasks \citep{openai2023gpt4,bubeck2023sparks,nori2023capabilities,katz2023gpt,ziems2023large}, among which the more formal tasks unseen in the training data still remain elusive \citep{razeghi-etal-2022-impact,stolfo-etal-2023-causal,jin2023large}.

-To make the best out of both the impressive ability of LLMs to process natural language and the well-developed formal studies on causal inference, we develop a multi-step chain of prompts in \cref{fig:model}.
-We draw inspirations from chain-of-thought prompting \citep{wei2022chain} and the use of scratch pads for solving more complicated problems requiring a long list of steps \citep{nye2021show}.